There are many ways to deliver data from Data Planet Statistical Datasets using the Export button located on the menu bar:

-If you want data you can manipulate using external software programs, there are several options: Excel, Delimited Text, SAS and XML.
+If you want to export the underlying data, use Excel, Delimited Text, SAS, or XML options.
 All of these options allow users to download the data into different programs (spreadsheets and a statistical software package) and manipulate it there.
 If you have used the Calculator feature to create formulas for additional data points, these data points are downloaded, as well.

-The option to download to a Shapefile allows users to export the map information to software that displays maps to ESRI requirements.
+The option to download to a Shapefile (only available for map views) allows users to export the map information to software that displays maps to ESRI requirements.

 If you need to export data for importing into statistical software program(s), consult the documentation provided for that program.
 Available export formats for Data Planet Statistical Datasets include Delimited Text, Excel, and SAS, which can be imported into these common software programs, as below: